cgil/simmer/PRD.md

 ### 1.2.
 Problem Statement

 Users want a simple way to store favorite recipes found online.
 Current methods (Google Slides, random bookmarks) are clunky, and existing apps feel too digital and impersonal.
-Simmer addresses these issues by offering a fast, AI-assisted way to capture, organize, and cook recipes with a warm, personal journal-like interface.
+Simmer addresses these issues by offering a fast, AI-assisted way to capture, organize, and cook recipes with a sophisticated, modern digital magazine interface.

 ### 1.3.
 Product Solution

 A web-based application that:

 -   Captures recipes from URLs with AI extraction
--   Presents them in a beautiful, paper notebook-style interface
+-   Presents them in a beautiful, modern digital magazine-style interface
 -   Offers intuitive recipe editing and organization
 -   Provides a mobile-friendly cooking mode
--   Maintains a consistent paper journal aesthetic throughout
+-   Maintains a consistent, sleek, and modern magazine aesthetic throughout

 ---